Table of Contents Show

-Spiders in Maryland are one of the fascinating species to study.
+Spiders are one of the fascinating species to study.
 About 40,700 species of spiders are present worldwide, and hundreds of species are found in Maryland.

 Spiders are generally predators and feed on insects or related animals.
 These bugs love to hide in shadowy places and frighten people when they least expect it.

 Spiders are important in reducing the number of pests in the garden and the surrounding vegetation.
 Some species of spiders can live in homes feeding on other spiders, ants, flies, and cockroaches.

 Most spiders are harmless and shy to humans.
 They do not attempt to bite people unless accidentally trapped or held.

 Curious to know more about these fascinating creatures?
 Continue reading the article then as we share with you all the details.

 Spiders are classified as arachnids.
 The front part of a spider’s body is called the cephalothorax.
 The back part of a spider’s body is called the abdomen.

 There are finger-like appendages attached to the abdomen known as spinnerets.
 These structures are silk-spinning organs and are often used for identifying the spider.

 In the arachnid class, the jumping spiders can be considered as the true casanovas.
 They move in short, rapid runs or jumps.

 They are brightly colored and present some elaborate songs and dances to attract their mate.
 These spiders tend to have a large pair of eyes mounted on the front of a relatively flat face.
 In comparison, the other three pairs of eyes are relatively small.